CSC207-UofT/course-project-team-scouts/phase1/design_document.md

 *TODO: Why did we go with package by component? (might help to explain by process of elimination)*

+There are many packaging strategies we could have chosen to apply to our project's file structure, however, we came to the conclusion that the Packaging by Component strategy would fit our project best.
+We came to this conclusion by process of elimination; we considered how each of the strategies learned in class would organize all of the files in the project before settling on packaging by component.

+To begin with, we looked at the Vertical packaging strategy.
+This was the one that certainly was the least applicable to our project; this would store all files in just one single package, which would be very messy and difficult to deal with.
+For example, when writing and testing code, it would be harder to search and find files since they are all bundled up together in no particular order, a problem that would also make it harder for someone else who is unfamiliar with the project to understand its structure.

+Next, we considered the Inside/Outside packaging strategy, which seems to divide code up into a main package that handles a service, and separate packages for the supplementary components to the service.
+We concluded that this did not fit our project either, as individual services might get too large, and it would not make sense to separate things like databases from the services that use them.

+After this, we
+considered the Packaging by layer strategy, which we felt was also not an optimal strategy.
+Abiding by this strategy would mean we had to put all code corresponding to a specific layer of the Clean Architecture model into the same package.
+This would mean that packages would be large and have lots of files that are only related to each other just by layer, and not by what their functionality is, which would once again be confusing to look at.

+Thus, we settled on Packaging by Component.
+This strategy allowed us to put files that correspond to a single feature or function in our program, such as presentation or searching, into the same package.
+This would be the easiest to look at and search through to find specific files, while also making it clear what all the different features of our program are and which files are responsible for providing them.

 ## Design Patterns

 In the previous phase, we implemented the **adapter** design pattern.